oh-facts/cpu_raytracer/README.md

 This will be the case until michaelsoft bindows decides to make a default path for installing libs (30 something major releases, 0 something good ideas)

 cmake file is very simple.
 Literally just do `cmake ..` inside a build directory, no extra flags needed.
-I personally use ninja + clang
 ```
 //Inside the root directory
 mdkir build